jchabsi/RunnerAttitude/README.md

 What’s New

+Version 1.14.10
+- Fixes a bug introduced with the last theme addition
+- Tweaks for the last theme added

 Version 1.14.0
 - When switching between vertical meters and floors climbed changes the icon
 - New theme: Golden Trophy